Skip to main content

 The Bottom Line

 North Carolina's contributory negligence rule is one of the harshest in the nation.
 If the insurance company can show you were even 1% at fault, they can deny your entire claim.
 But here is what most articles don't tell you: the burden of proving your fault falls on the defendant, not on you.
 The insurance company must prove your negligence -- you don't have to prove your innocence.
-This makes documentation, witness statements, and careful communication absolutely critical after any NC car accident.
+They may try to use a traffic violation as negligence per se, claim you assumed the risk of the accident, or build a case through your phone records, speed data, or recorded statement.
+Knowing these tactics -- and the exceptions that can overcome the defense -- is how NC accident victims protect their claims.
 For a full overview of the NC laws that affect your claim, see our comprehensive guide.

 What Is Contributory Negligence in North Carolina?